-If additional a large amount of coolant has to be added or if entire system has to be refilled, refer to an authorized LYNX dealer.
+If additional a large amount of coolant has to be added or if entire system has to be refilled, refer to an authorized LYNX dealer, repair shop, or person of your own choosing.

 - 1. Coolant tank - 2.
 COLD LEVEL line